UniqueLab/uniquelab-tinc/README.md

  $ cd uniquesc-hosts
  $ ./generate.sh
  ```
-Chose a unique number from 101-254 for your own private address.
-Generate your host file to `/etc/tinc/uqniuesc-hosts/hosts/` and modify your configuration files.
+Chose a unique number from *101-254* for your own private address.

 Open a issue and submit your your host file.